zio/zio-http/docs/website/docs/v1.x/dsl/middleware.md

 Req1 => ZIO[R, Option[E], Resp1]  ---transformed by middleware--->  Req2 => ZIO[R, Option[E], Resp2]
 ```
 where ```Req1, Req2``` = ```Request``` and ```Resp1, Resp2``` = ```Response```

+In ```HttpApp``` context, a middleware can modify requests and responses and also transform them into more concrete domain entities.

 #### Attaching middleware to Http
 `@@` operator is used to attach a middleware to an Http.
 Example below shows a middleware attached to an HttpApp